Where they hide on a typical Mac

 - Shell environment.

-- Agent config and instruction files.
+OPENAI_API_KEY,AWS_SECRET_ACCESS_KEY, and friends, exported in.zshrc/.bashrc, inherited by every agent process you launch. - Agent config and instruction files.
 Keys pasted into MCP server definitions,

-- MCP server credentials.
+settings.json,.cursorrules,CLAUDE.md,AGENTS.md, or a Codex config because it was the fast way to make something work. - MCP server credentials.
 Tokens an installed server holds so it can call its API.
 A trusted server holding a live token is a classic top finding.
 Trusted publisher, real risk — different axes.

 - Project files.
 A

-.env committed once, or sitting in a repo the agent has open.
+.envcommitted once, or sitting in a repo the agent has open.

 The danger isn't only that a secret exists.
 It's the path: a secret an agent can read, plus an egress route, plus a prompt injection, is an exfiltration waiting for the right poisoned input.
 Dryx draws that path and marks it.